TBD in action

 Tips and tricks

-When coming from a branch heavy workflow, these things sound scary, and it is likely unclear how exactly to apply them without breaking things.
-There are multiple tricks you can use while doing TBD to protect the system from your code:
+When coming from a branch based workflow, it is likely unclear how exactly to make changes without breaking things.

 Feature Flags